saghm/rural/README.md

 # rural - User-friendly command-line HTTP tool in Rust

+## Installation

+Assuming you have a reasonably recent version of Rust/Cargo installed, simply run `cargo install rural`.

 ## Usage

 Rural currently supports making GET and POST requests.
 To make a request, invoke rural with the request method (in lowercase) and the URL: